mitre/cti/USAGE.md

   * [Working with deprecated and revoked objects](#working-with-deprecated-and-revoked-objects)
     + [Removing revoked and deprecated objects](#removing-revoked-and-deprecated-objects)
     + [Getting a revoking object](#getting-a-revoking-object)

-The programmatic uses of ATT&CK demonstrated in this document utilize the [stix2 python library](https://github.com/oasis-open/cti-python-stix2).
-Please refer to the [STIX2 Python API Documentation](https://stix2.readthedocs.io/en/latest/) for more information on how to work with STIX programmatically.
-See also the section on [Requirements and imports](#requirements-and-imports).

-This document describes how ATT&CK implements and extends the STIX format.
-To find out more about STIX, please see [the STIX 2.0 website](https://oasis-open.github.io/cti-documentation/stix/intro).

-We also recommend reading the [ATT&CK Design and Philosophy Paper](https://attack.mitre.org/docs/ATTACK_Design_and_Philosophy_March_2020.pdf), which describes high-level overall approach, intention, and usage of ATT&CK.

 # The ATT&CK data model